-Childbirth or Adoption A student in a Ph.D. program at Penn is eligible for time off of eight weeks for the birth or adoption of a child.
-The student must complete the online New Parent Accommodation/Family Leave Request Form at least 60 days prior to the anticipated start date of the leave so that appropriate arrangements can be made to cover any teaching/research responsibilities.
-Details are provided at https://catalog.upenn.edu/pennbook/family-friendly-policies-phd-students/ Family Leave University policy allows PhD students to take an unpaid Family Leave of Absence for the birth or adoption of a child, child care, or care of an immediate family member (spouse, domestic partner, child, or parent) with a serious health condition.
-Details are provided at https://catalog.upenn.edu/pennbook/family-friendly-policies-phd-students/ time doctoral students in residence who remain in good academic standing.
-A student who accepts a full-time funded position is expected to devote full time to graduate study.
+Childbirth or Adoption A student in a Ph.D. program at Penn is eligible for eight weeks of time off for the birth or adoption of a child.
+The student must complete the online New Parent

+Accommodation/Family Leave Request Form at least 60 days prior to the anticipated start date of the leave so that appropriate arrangements can be made to cover any teaching/research responsibilities.

+Family Leave University policy allows PhD students to take an unpaid Family Leave of Absence for the birth or adoption of a child, child care, or care of an immediate family member (spouse, domestic partner, child, or parent) with a serious health condition.
+Details are provided at https://catalog.upenn.edu/pennbook/family-friendly-policies-phd-students/.